 The building will be located on the south end of campus—between East Iliff and East Wesley avenues and York and Gaylord streets.

-The University will break ground on the new facility in late fall 2013.
-It's expected to open in early 2015.
+The University broke ground on the new facility on May 6, 2014.
+It's expected to open in late 2015.

 The building was made possible by gifts totaling more than $40 million from Chancellor Emeritus Daniel L. Ritchie, William C. Petersen and Betty Knoebel.
 The Ritchie gift is the largest single donation in the University's history.
 In recognition of this donation, the engineering and computer science school has been renamed in honor of Daniel L. Ritchie's father.